drewbarontini/middleman-library/README.md

 Middleman Helpers
 =================

-A collection of useful helper methods for use in [Middleman](https://middlemanapp.com/) and [Baseman](http://github.com/drewbarontini/baseman/) (Middleman starter application).
+A collection of useful Middleman snippets for use in [Middleman](https://middlemanapp.com/) and [Baseman](http://github.com/drewbarontini/baseman/) (Middleman starter application).

 config.rb
 ---------

+A collection of helper methods for use inside of `config.rb`.

 ### Active Page